oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 Our Invoicing product is leveraging most parameters that are defined for our payment checkout in the above section with some additional parameters that are only applicable for Inovicing product.

+> Below is an example code for create invoice

 ```shell
 curl -X POST \
   https://partner.oyindonesia.com/api/payment-checkout/create-invoice\